deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 ## Many New Desktop Client Features!

-The Desktop Client is one of the tools which makes this possible!
+The Desktop Client is one of the tools making this possible!
 Thanks to the many developers, testers, translators and contributors who made this release happen.
 Here is a quick overview: